-Gorton Center Live Outside is a series of events being presented outdoors in the summer and early fall of 2021.
+Gorton Center Live is a series of concerts being presented year-round.
+While most shows are indoors either in the John & Nancy Hughes Theater or The Stuart Room, certain shows will take place outside in our parking lot during the summer and early fall.
 More information on the series can be found here.
 Concerts and events are presented without intermission.

-What do I need to bring to Gorton Center Live Outside?
+What do I need to bring to an outdoor Gorton event?

-Patrons should bring their own folding chairs or blankets for seating.
+For shows and concerts, patrons should bring their own folding chairs or blankets for seating.
 “Ravinia-style” picnic tables are allowed, as well as food and drink.
-Concessions (primarily beverages such as beer, wine, hard seltzers, soft drinks and water) will be available for sale at each event, and these sales help support Gorton, so patrons are encouraged to purchase when able.
+Concessions (primarily beverages such as beer, wine, hard seltzers, soft drinks, and water) will be available for sale at each event, and these sales help support Gorton, so patrons are encouraged to purchase when able.

 What’s the inclement weather policy?

-In case of rain, your Gorton Center Live Outside event will be moved indoors – sometimes in two seatings.
+In case of rain, outdoor events will be moved indoors – sometimes in two seatings.
 You will receive an email about this change by 10:30 am on the day of the show.
 To check the National Weather Service forecast for Lake Forest, visit here.
-Gorton’s summer outdoor series is open-air and Gorton cannot guarantee refuge to patrons in the event of surprising inclement weather.
+Gorton’s outdoor events are open-air and Gorton cannot guarantee refuge to patrons in the event of surprising inclement weather.
 Guests are encouraged to be aware of their surroundings.

 Gorton may delay the start, interrupt or even cancel a concert if an emergency situation occurs.
 Every effort will be made to make a call to move an event indoors when possible.

-Refunds are not given due to bad weather unless the concert is cancelled in its entirety with no replacement concert scheduled.
+Refunds are not given due to bad weather unless the concert is canceled in its entirety with no replacement concert scheduled.